 Whether you have questions about academic requirements, housing, or well-being and safety, our Paris-based IES Abroad staff is available to fully support you.
 Our staff in Paris will accompany you throughout orientation, as well as on IES Abroad field trips and cultural events.

-Our job is to make sure that your greatest challenge is deciding what landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
+We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Paris, it will feel like home.

-You stay in a French home in the city of Paris or its surrounding banlieues (suburbs).
-You eat breakfast daily and three evening meals per week with your host(s).
+Homestays - Stay in a French home in the city of Paris or its surrounding banlieues (suburbs), where you have breakfast daily and three evening meals per week with your host(s).
 Other meals are available at university cafeterias and inexpensive restaurants.
-You have the option to request a typical homestay placement, or a placement in a chambre de bonne.
+You have the option to request a typical homestay placement, or a placement in a chambre de bonne (single room in a middle-class house).

 Part of making you feel at home in Paris is doing our best to help you feel safe and cared for.
 Whether it is an orientation program that makes you feel prepared, your housing that is well-located and comfortable, or field trips that take you to places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.